openemail/openemail-docs-v1/docs/install-update.md

 git commit -m "Local config at $(date)"
 ```

-**4\.**  Merge changes, prefer openemail repository, replace "theirs" by "ours" to change merge strategy
+**4\.**  Merge changes, prefer Openemail repository, replace "theirs" by "ours" to change merge strategy
 ```
 git merge -Xtheirs -Xpatience
 ```

-**5\.** If it conflicts with files that were deleted from the openemail repository, just run...
+**5\.** If it conflicts with files that were deleted from the Openemail repository, just run...
 ```
 git status --porcelain | grep -E "UD|DU" | awk '{print $2}' | xargs rm -v
 ```